But don’t you see, T? Your niche is you

 This is me today.
 Sitting and pondering what the hell I am doing with Instagram.
 Do I need a niche?
 I don’t have a niche.
 Yet I keep seeing that we need one to really smash Instagram.
 I’m not a foodie blogger (though we all know I bloody love my food) because I can’t really cook.
 I’ve got all the gear and no idea when it comes to photography so I can’t share incredible pictures.
 Tess Holliday has the plus size modelling market sewn up and I have zero fashion sense so that’s out.
 I’ve never even mastered smokey eye let alone any kind of beauty routine so beauty’s out unless “sad middle age woman looks like a drag queen who got made up in the dark” is a niche waiting to happen.
 My kids are now in their early twenties (or about to be) and have their own accounts so don’t need to be featured on my feed.
 Don’t even think about interiors, our house is a disaster.
 I am not exactly bursting with body confidence or positivity and there are already some incredible women nailing this niche so I’m not going to try and muscle in anytime soon.
 Travel would be nice but since we’ve only managed one night away in the camper van we bought last year I don’t think that’s realistic.
 Unless anyone wants to hear about its view of our bins.
 So I’m not really sure what’s left.
 I am a photograph it, share it kind of person, too stupid to plan ahead or make use of amazing editing apps.
 Which right now is leaving me feeling a bit meh.
 As much as we say it’s not a numbers game, it is.
 Instagram only gives certain features to people with a certain number of followers.
 Opportunities only land in the inboxes of people with engagement some of us can only dream about.
 It’s all about numbers and niches isn’t it?
 Or have I just got out of bed on the wrong side today?

 So as I pondered that evening about what I had said online, and the responses, a lightbulb went off in my head.
 Why not start a little #CommuninT (see what I did, did you see what I did?) of people who like a little snapshot into other people’s lives.
-My plan is to share a picture everyday at 10am that lets you see what I am up to, or have been doing.
-Or am currently doing at 3pm because I forgot to post at 10am.
+My plan at that point was to share a picture everyday at 10am so we could all see what I was up to or what I was doing, and what other people were doing.
+Or were doing at 3pm because we forgot to post at 10am.
 You get the picture.
 By using #10AmWithTea people can maybe do the same and then we can all see what people are up to. if we have. a question, or need some advice, we can find each other and offer some help.
+Fast forward two years and this feels more important than ever right now.

 The world is a tiny place when viewed in these squares and we are all much closer than we would otherwise be so I would like to do a little something to help foster that feeling of all coming together for a cuppa.